 1.5 The Governor-General is the representative of the Sovereign in the Realm of New Zealand.
 The office of Governor-General is constituted by the Letters Patent Constituting the Office of Governor-General of New Zealand 1983 (the Letters Patent).
 The Governor-General is appointed by the Sovereign of New Zealand, on the advice of the Prime Minister of New Zealand.

-1.6 The Realm of New Zealand means the metropolitan state of New Zealand, together with its territories and associated states (the self-governing states of the Cook Islands and Niue; Tokelau; and the Ross Dependency-see clause I of the Letters Patent in at appendix 2B).
+1.6 The Realm of New Zealand means New Zealand, together with its territories and associated states (the self-governing states of the Cook Islands and Niue; Tokelau; and the Ross Dependency-see clause I of the Letters Patent at appendix B).